helloumma/Reminders-App/README.md

 - `npm install`
 - `npm run start`

+## Setting Up Emails App

+- To be able to send emails, you will need to clone the `emails` repo
+- Please read the READ ME to set up the `emails` application
+- Change `port` accordingly

 ## 💭 Future Improvements

 - The app is able to send users reminders however functionality for specific time/date needs to be added